Western League (1885–1899): Timeline

 The first line is the formation of the 1894–1899 Western League (WL).
 The second line marks when the WL was classified as a Class A minor league.
-The third line marks when the Western League was renamed as the American League (AL).
+The third line marks when the Western League was renamed the American League (AL).
 The fourth line marks the declaration that the AL was a major league.

 Pennant winners are shown with a "•".